XiangpengHao/tech_blog/content/posts/research-diary-week2.md

 draft: false
 ---

+### July 9th
+Meeting and TA all the day, nothing special.

 ### July 8th

 Nothing special today, interesting part of researching has passed, the remaining are mostly boring and tedious.